10 Driving Tips to Stay Safe in Wet Weather

 Keep both hands on the wheel

-Control is of utmost importance when driving in wet weather.
+Control is of utmost importance when driving in the rain.
 After all, you need to be in command of your vehicle should an incident occur, and having both hands on the wheel while driving in the rain (no snacking or fiddling with the radio!) will ensure you can get out of a sticky situation quickly and efficiently.

 Here are more things you’re doing in your car—but shouldn’t.